lozzd/Nagdash/README.md

 * **Clear, simple UI**: Designed to provide an at-a-glance overview of just how much is broken in you infrastructure.
 The more red, the more you need to panic.
 Services and hosts that are acknowledged, in downtime, or silenced are hidden away, but still available to avoid attracting the eye.
 * **Know about problems before they happen**: Soft alerts are shown clearly with their attempt number so you get a heads up before Nagios even tells you.
 * **Automatic refresh**: The screen refreshes via Ajax to provide a unobstrusive live update of the overall status aggregated from all your Nagios instances.
 * **Two-way interface**: Unlike Naglite2, some core operations are available directly from Nagdash.
-If using on your desktop/laptop, there are buttons that allow you to Acknowledge or Schedule Downtime with a single click without leaving Nagdash
+If using on your desktop/laptop, there are buttons that allow you to Acknowledge problems, Schedule Downtime or enable/disable notifications with a single click without leaving Nagdash

 ## Screenshots